Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

-Updates an existing user by ID.
+Updates an existing user by ID and updates or creates the corresponding operator record if applicable.

 ##### Returns